amwillson/environ-veg-prediction/README.md

 # Overview

 This repository contains code written by AM Willson for Willson et al. (in prep).
 This repository contains processed data, code, figures, and outputs for the paper.
 Inputs are available upon request because they are larger than the permitted file size on Github.
+The repository fits different species distribution models (SDMs) to vegetation data from two time periods (historical and modern) in the Upper Midwest, USA and predicts out-of-sample data from each time period using the fitted models.

+I fit models to two time periods: historical and modern.
+The historical data are derived from the Public Land Survey System (PLSS) from the period just prior to widespread EuroAmerican settlement in the Midwest.
+The modern data are derived from the Forest Inventory and Analysis (FIA) of the United States Forest Service.

+I fit three classes of SDMs.
+(1) I fit univariate and multivariate random forests to total stem density and tree taxon relative abundance estimates, respectively, from the historical and modern periods.
+(2) I fit univariate generalized additive models (GAMs) to total stem density from the historical and modern periods.
+(3) I fit generalized joint attribute models (GJAMs), a type of multivariate generalized linear model (GLM), to tree taxon relative abundance estimates from the historical and modern periods.
+The purpose of fitting multiple classes of SDMs was to demonstrate the generailty of our analysis.
+I chose random forests because these models are considered among the best and most widely used SDMs for prediction/transferability.
+I chose GAMs because they represent a less complex (i.e., lower parameter complexity) SDM option that is also often evoked as one of the best SDM optoins for prediction and transferability.
+Research on multivariate GAMs is still in its infancy, meaning that it was computationally prohibitive to fit multivariate GAMs with relative abundance data in our application.
+Therefore, I chose to use a yet more simple SDM alternative to fit with relative abundance: the GLM.
+GLMs, while much simpler than random forests and GAMs, are still widely used SDMs.

 # License